 The first thing you want to decide is whether you want water-based or solvent-based fillers.
 You can use them both to fill pores or chips in wood, but there are a few key differences between the two.

-Fillers can have a thin consistency like pancake batter or a thicker consistency like putty.
+Wood fillers can have a thin consistency like pancake batter or a thicker consistency like wood putty.
 Thicker fillers work best to fill larger gaps, cracks, or gouges in your deck while thinner ones work to fill the pores in open-grain wood types.
 You want to pick out the correct consistency for your project.
 For example, if you built a new deck and you want to fill in nail holes, you’ll need a thicker consistency.
-Thinner fillers don’t have enough body to fill these holes.
+Thinner wood fillers don’t have enough body to fill these holes.

 You can get wood fillers in sticks, squeeze tubes, and tubs.
-If you get one in a tub, they’re usually a no-mix formula that you can apply directly to your porch or deck with a spreader or a putty knife.
+If you get a wood filler in a tub, they’re usually a no-mix formula that you can apply directly to your porch or deck with a spreader or a wood putty knife.
 Two-part fillers have to mix before you apply them.
 Tube fillers require a very small amount to fill pores and voids, but stick fillers require you to rip a small chunk off and apply it with your hands.
 Tubs are very economical for larger projects, but the sticks are the least cost-effective and only make sense to use if you have tiny cracks or scratches.

-Each filler will come with an environment recommendation where it’ll work best.
-For example, if you’re going to patch your outdoor shed, you’ll need a filler that comes with an exterior recommendation.
+Each wood filler will come with an environment recommendation where it’ll work best.
+For example, if you’re going to patch your outdoor shed, you’ll need a wood filler that comes with an exterior recommendation.
 Other products work best indoors because they can’t handle the environment and temperature shifts when the seasons change.
-Double-check and see the temperature ratings as well because some won’t set until the temperature drops below a certain level.
+Double-check and see the temperature ratings as well because some wood fillers won’t set until the temperature drops below a certain level.

-Buying a high-quality filler will give you a versatile product that works on different wood types, colors, styles, and more to keep them looking like new for years.
+Buying a high-quality wood filler will give you a versatile product that works on different wood types, colors, styles, and more to keep them looking like new for years.